 At Walt Disney Word, Italian cuisine is ubiquitous, undoubtedly because it’s a crowd-pleaser that appeals to a wide range of guests.
 Everyone loves butter, oil, and cheese, and throwing enough of those things at even unambitious or mediocre Italian food tends to offer comforting and familiar results.
 That’s the easiest way to explain why places like Tony’s Town Square, Mama Melrose, or this booth inexplicably garner positive guest feedback.

 Realizing this, and fearing more hate mail, we’ve gone easier on Italy in the last couple of years.
 It hasn’t hurt that the booth itself has gone from a zero-effort venue where everything was cooked elsewhere, carted over, and reheated (no joke) to a booth that now prepares some food within the marketplace.
 Baby steps.

 Pictured above is over $35 worth of “food.”
 Multiply that times 4 festivals per year, times however many years we’ve been doing this, and we’ve spent…probably enough money to fund a 401(k) and retire from the Disney blogging game.
-And in a normal year, we would’ve bought it all knowing it’d all be awful, and written a scathing review.
-However, 2021 is anything but a normal year.
+Nevertheless, we used to buy it all knowing it’d all be awful, and write a scathing review.

 Mezzelune Croccanti ($12) – These are described on the menu as “Crispy Half-moon Breaded Mozzarella-filled Ravioli with Pomodoro Sauce.”
 In reality, they taste vaguely like overcooked mozzarella sticks served at a public elementary school lunch.